pombadev/fancy-linux-prompt/README.md

 # Fancy Linux Prompt

-A fancy linux prompt is a ~100% inspired by~ fork of [bash-powerline-ng](https://github.com/z4ziggy/bash-powerline-ng), with Tux as the prompt symbol.
+A fancy linux prompt is a ~100% inspired~ fork of [bash-powerline-ng](https://github.com/z4ziggy/bash-powerline-ng), with Tux as the prompt symbol.

 ![fancy-prompt](https://raw.github.com/pombam/fancy-linux-prompt/master/Screenshot.png)